Get the Recipe

 Remove the ribs from the vacuum bags and carefully pat them dry with paper towels.
 Rub them with the remaining three tablespoons of spice rub.

-To Finish in the Oven: Adjust your oven racks to the upper and lower-middle positions and preheat the oven to 300°F (150°C).
+To Finish in the Oven: Adjust your oven racks to the upper- and lower-middle positions and preheat the oven to 300°F (150°C).
 Line two rimmed baking sheets with aluminum foil and place a wire rack in each.
-Divide the ribs evenly on the racks, facing up.
+Divide the ribs evenly between the racks, facing up.
 Transfer the ribs to the oven and cook them until their surface is sizzling and a crusty bark has formed, about 40 minutes total.

 To Finish on the Grill: Light one half chimney full of charcoal (about two and a half quarts of coals).
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set the cooking grate in place, cover the grill, and allow it to preheat for five minutes.
 Alternatively, set half the burners on a gas grill to the medium heat setting, cover, and preheat it for 10 minutes.
 Scrape the grill grates clean with a grill scraper, then oil the grates by holding an oil-dipped kitchen towel or paper towels in a set of tongs and rubbing them over the grates five to six times.
 Place the ribs, facing up, over the cooler side of the grill.
 Cover and cook until the ribs are heated through and dry to the touch, about 15 minutes.
 Transfer the ribs to the hotter side of the grill and continue cooking, turning occasionally, until a crusty bark has formed, about 10 minutes longer.
 Remove the ribs and serve.